Nuclear Notebook: How many nuclear weapons are there in the world?

-The authors estimate that as of mid-2017, there are nearly 15,000 nuclear weapons in the world, located at some 107 sites in 14 countries.
+As of mid-2017, we estimate that there are nearly 15,000 nuclear weapons located at some 107 sites in 14 countries.
 Roughly, 9400 of these weapons are in military arsenals; the remaining weapons are retired and awaiting dismantlement.
-Nearly 4000 are operationally available, and some 1800 are on high alert and ready for use on short notice.
-This article reviews the locations of nuclear weapons in all nine nuclear-armed states, as well as those of US weapons deployed outside the United States.
-The Nuclear Notebook is always free-to-access in our subscription magazine.
+Approximately 4150 are operationally available, and some 1800 are on high alert and ready for use on short notice.

 The Bulletin elevates expert voices above the noise.
 But as an independent, nonprofit media organization, our operations depend on the support of readers like you.
 Help us continue to deliver quality journalism that holds leaders accountable.
 Your support of our work at any level is important.
 In return, we promise our coverage will be understandable, influential, vigilant, solution-oriented, and fair-minded.
 Together we can make a difference.

 Issue: Bulletin of the Atomic Scientists Volume 73 Issue 5

 Keywords: Belgium, Britain, China, France, Germany, ICBM, India, Israel, Italy, Netherlands, North Korea, Nuclear Notebook, Pakistan, Russia, SLBM, Turkey, United States, missiles, nuclear weapons, nuclear weapons storage